-Believe it or not, the actual shape of your RV holding tank can be a big reason why you struggle with waste tank clogs.
+Believe it or not, the actual shape of your RV holding tank can be a big reason why you struggle with waste tank clogs!
 The construction and design of your holding tank, as well as how it is mounted to your RV, have a surprisingly large impact on how susceptible you are to getting pyramid plugs and clogs in your tanks.
 Understanding the shape of your holding tank can help you avoid these messy mistakes.
 In this article, we’ll cover some of the biggest structural problems with your RV's holding tanks, as well as some treatment techniques and advice to keep your RV tank clog and hassle free!

-Quick fact: nearly all RV holding tanks use gravity to drain - there is nothing pushing the water our of your tank, it is just naturally flowing out - so, the geometry of a holding tank can cause issues if water isn't easily able to flow out of the tank.
+Quick fact: Nearly all RV holding tanks use gravity to drain.
+In other words, there is nothing pushing the water out of your tank; it is just naturally flowing out.
+So the geometry of a holding tank can cause issues if water isn't easily able to flow out of the tank.

-For example, one issue we help customers solve all-too-frequently is "pyramid plugs" (aka poop pyramids).
-These are a direct result of two things:
+For example, one issue we all-too-frequently help customers solve is "pyramid plugs" (i.e., literally poop pyramids!).
+These plugs are a direct result of two things:

-When you leave your black valve open, the water and urine are able to flow out of the tank with relative ease, while the paper and poop waste fall to the bottom of the flat tank surface and, over time, can become a pyramid of poop and paper.
+When you leave your black valve open, the water and urine are able to flow out of the tank with relative ease, while the toilet paper and solid waste fall to the bottom of the flat tank surface.
+Over time, this can become an actual pyramid of poop and toilet paper!
+(Gross, we know!)

 Another problem we hear frequently has to do with old, dried-up waste collecting in RV holding tanks—even when you are treating your tank with a high-quality waste digester and flushing your tanks!
-The reason for this is that most holding tanks are not installed perfectly level, nor do most RVs get parked perfectly level, so it's only a matter of time before waste starts to build up in the nooks and crannies (the corners) because it cannot flow out with gravity.
+The reason for this is that most holding tanks are not installed perfectly level, nor do most RVs get parked perfectly level, so it's only a matter of time before waste starts to build up in the nooks and crannies (the corners) of your tank, because it cannot flow out with gravity.

 Build-up can be even worse if the holding tank doesn't drain out of the bottom of the tank.
-On many tanks the drain is mounted on the side of the tank.
+On many tanks, the drain is mounted on the side of the tank.
 Because of this, there will often be a lip that retains a layer of waste on your tank's floor, making it hard to drain all of the waste.
-This is another reason why you should flush your tanks very thoroughly, regularly.
+This is another reason why you should regularly flush your tanks very thoroughly!

-Now that we have talked about your RV holding tank, let's talk a bit about plumbing.
+Now that we’ve talked about your RV holding tank, let's talk a bit about plumbing.

 The plumbing in many RV bathrooms is configured with the toilet directly above the holding tank, so it is a straight drop to the tank.
-There are also many RV's where the toilet is NOT directly above the tank, so long and winding pipes may be required to deliver your toilet waste to the holding tank.
-As you can imagine, it is not hard to get paper and feces clogged in these lines BEFORE they even reach the tank!
+However, there are also many RV's where the toilet is not directly above the tank, so long and winding pipes may be required to deliver your toilet waste to the holding tank.
+As you can imagine, it’s fairly easy to get paper and feces clogged in these lines before they even reach the tank!

 Avoiding back-ups in the plumbing before the holding tank is simple: Water!

-The simple fact is that problems can occur whether your RV is brand new or used and each manufacturer does things a little differently, so it is up to you to follow good holding tank habits to avoid costly and disgusting repairs.
+The simple fact is that problems can occur whether your RV is brand new or used, and each manufacturer does things a little differently, so it is up to you to follow good holding tank habits and thus avoid costly and disgusting repairs.
 Remember, we are always here to help you along the way!

-There are a lot of differences from one RV to another, with their waste water systems, but there are a few key things you can do to help keep some of the possible issues at bay regardless of the brand or model of RV you have:
+There are a lot of differences from one RV to another—especially when it comes to waste water systems—but there are a few key things you can do to help keep some of the possible issues at bay regardless of the brand or model of RV you have:

 The reality of holding tank issues is that they are all unique.
 Containing waste while on the move is a messy subject and can cause huge headaches for RVers.
-Be diligent with how you treat your water systems and you will help mitigate these potential problems.
+However, if you’re diligent with properly treating your water systems, you will help mitigate these potential problems!

-Remember that we are here as a resource for you.
-If you are ever dealing with a waste issue in your RV, we are here to help, please contact us!
+Remember, we are always here as a resource for you.
+If you are ever dealing with a waste issue in your RV, we are here to help!
+Please contact us!
 You can reach our support team at email@example.com.
 They will work to get you back on the road!